angular-schule/angular-cli-ghpages/TEST_COVERAGE_PLAN.md

 We do NOT maintain automated tooling to run tests against both versions simultaneously.
 This is intentional - the manual comparison process ensures careful evaluation of each change.
 If automated comparison becomes necessary, it can be added later.

+### Known Upgrade Tripwires

+The following tests are **INTENTIONALLY pinned** to gh-pages v3.2.3 behavior and **EXPECTED to fail** on upgrade:

+1. **getRemoteUrl Error Messages** (`engine.prepare-options-helpers.spec.ts`):
+   - Exact error text assertions for:
+     - "not a git repository" errors
+     - "No such remote 'xyz'" errors
+     - "remote.XYZ.url not found" errors
+   - **Action on upgrade**: Review gh-pages v6 error messages and update assertions to match new text
+   - **Why pinned**: These guard against silent API changes in gh-pages/lib/git.js

+2. **Dotfiles Behavior** (`engine.gh-pages-behavior.spec.ts`):
+   - File list assertions verify exact files published with `dotfiles: true/false`
+   - Tests assert specific file counts (4 files vs 3 files)
+   - **Action on upgrade**: Verify actual file lists with gh-pages v6 and update expectations
+   - **Why pinned**: Ensures dotfiles logic didn't change behavior

+3. **PublishOptions Mapping** (`engine.gh-pages-integration.spec.ts`):
+   - Tests verify which options are passed vs filtered
+   - Hardcoded list of options that should NOT reach gh-pages.publish
+   - **Action on upgrade**: Check if gh-pages v6 accepts new options or rejects old ones
+   - **Why pinned**: Guards against breaking changes in gh-pages API surface

+**These are FEATURES, not bugs** - they provide upgrade verification and ensure conscious adaptation rather than silent breakage.

 ---

 ## Implementation Order